If you have visited Kure Beach before and are interested in what’s new to see and do on your next trip, read about recent updates here.

 Kure Beach Yoga strives to make yoga accessible for all with classes held either on the sand just north of the Kure Beach Pier, on the stage at Ocean Front Park or inside the Community Center.
-Whether you're an Island local or visiting the beautiful beaches on Pleasure Island, come connect your breath with the rhythm of the sea.
+Whether you're an island local or visiting our beautiful beach, come connect with the rhythm of the sea.

 Nearby on the island, historical stories pair perfectly with local island libations during Tasting History Tours' newest tour, History in a Glass.
 For those 21 and up only, this tour takes visitors around the island to sample beer, distilled spirits and wine.
 For those who prefer food over drink, Tasting History Tours' Signature Tour will take you around the island and into several local restaurants to taste island flavors.